JUMBO BASEBALL CARDS

 Some of the earliest true jumbo baseball cards came from Topps in 1967 as an experimental set called “Giant Baseball.”
 These measured approximately 5 inches by 7 inches, dwarfing the standard card size of the time.
 They featured headshots of about 20 superstar players like Willie Mays, Mickey Mantle, and Hank Aaron.
 Though not a full set, this small run was among the first to intentionally produce cards in an oversize format beyond the norm.

-Read also: BEST BASEBALL CARDS TO BY
+Read also: 1994 UPPER DECK BASEBALL VALUABLE CARDS

 In the late 1960s and early 70s, other manufacturers like Fleer and Zippo also started experimenting with jumbo-sized cards as special inserts or subsets within their regular sets.
 These early jumbos helped establish the concept and collector interest in larger baseball cards meant as high-quality showpieces rather than just mass-produced items for kids.
 By the mid-1970s, a few companies like TCMA routinely issued whole jumbo sets in addition to their standard releases each year through the 1980s.